-We have online tools to help you decide where to get care.
+We have online tools to help decide whether to get care and if so, where.
 Use the "Estimate the Cost of Care" tool on Aetna Navigator[®].
 Aetna's secure member website at www.aetna.com may contain additional information that can help you determine the cost of a service or supply.
 Log on to Aetna Navigator[®] to access the "Estimate the Cost of Care" feature.
 Within this feature, view our "Cost of Care" and "Member Payment Estimator" tools.